-Your outdoor cat may be adventurous and resilient, but after you move to a new home, your furry friend may need help adjusting.
-Immediately after your move, your cat is at a higher risk of getting lost or injured due to the unfamiliarity of the yard and neighborhood.
+Your outdoor cat is adventurous and resilient.
+However, after moving to a new home, there’s a good chance your furry friend will need some help adjusting.
+Due to the unfamiliarity of your new yard and neighborhood, immediately after your move, your cat is at a higher risk of getting lost or injured.

-Additionally, a local vet can provide you with recommendations based on differences in climate or plant life between your last house and your current home.
+A local vet can provide you with recommendations on differences in climate or plant life between your last house and your current home.
 You may need to take medical steps to help your cat adjust, especially if the weather in your new area is significantly different than your old home.